 We firmly believe in helping grow our curate's abilities as teachers, facilitators, trainers, and educators in the Diocese of Derby.
-While we recognise some curates may have a particular gifting and/or experience in this area, this is a basic skill set we all need as clergy regardless of context or role.
+While we recognise some curates may have a particular gifting and/ or experience in this area, this is a basic skill set we all need as clergy regardless of context or role.

-Because of this, starting in 2023, all curates will be assisting in the LLM (Reader) Training Programme within the Diocese of Derby.
+Because of this, all curates assist in the LLM (Reader) Training Programme within the Diocese of Derby.